komochristian/FELsim/README.md

 # FELsim

-> **⚠️ Docker currently not up to date – run the bash commands below for updated version**
+> **⚠️ Docker only confirmed MacOS compatible at the moment, use CLI for other operating systems**

 ---